OSHA 40-Hour HAZWOPER

 2

-Complete the 40-hour online curriculum and test.
+Complete the 40-hour online curriculum and test

 3

-Automatically print Certification
+Automatically print certificate of completion

 FAQ's

 The 40-hour training is primarily intended for individuals who are new to uncontrolled hazardous waste or emergency response operations.
-Roles that would require this training may include but are not limited to:
+Roles that would require this training may include, but are not limited to:

 • Equipment operators